-The Department of Housing and Residential Life does not have storage facilities.
-All furniture belonging to residents must be removed from campus prior to check out.
-Furniture left in University Housing areas (including trash areas) will be subject to removal by the Department of Housing and Residential Life staff at the owner’s expense.
-The staff will remove items remaining in the resident’s room after check out.
+The Department of Housing and Residential Education does not have storage facilities.
+All furniture and personal items belonging to residents must be removed from campus prior to check out.
+Furniture and personal items left in University Housing areas (including trash areas) will be subject to removal by the Department of Housing and Residential Education staff at the owner’s expense.
+Housing staff will remove any items remaining in the resident’s room after the assigned check out date and time.
 The resident will be assessed a fee for this service.
-Property which remains more than five days after a resident checks out, leaves University Housing without formally checking out, or following the semester’s end, will be kept for 30 days, the student will be charged a packing and storage fee.
+Property which remains more than five days after a resident checks out, leaves University Housing without formally checking out, or following the semester’s end, will be considered abandoned property and will be kept for 30 days, the student will be charged a packing and storage fee for the process associated with removing these items.
 If items are not claimed within 30 days they will be discarded.
+The FAU Department of Housing and Residential Education shall not be liable for any loss of or damage done to abandoned property during the removal or storage process.

 ASSISTANCE: RA ON DUTY